gar6920/Numberblocks/memory bank/architecture.md

 - **Browser Tab Synchronization:** Automatically updates game state when inactive tabs become active
 - **Entity Component System:** Flexible architecture for game entity management
 - **Modular Implementation System:** Support for various game types and mechanics
-- **Consistent Core Platform:** Shared functionality for all implementations

-## Implementing New Games
-To create a new game implementation:

-1. Create a new directory under /client/js/implementations/
-2. Extend the core Entity, Player, and NPC classes as needed
-3. Create implementation-specific assets and behaviors
-4. Register custom entity factories with the EntityFactory
-5. Update the configuration to recognize the new game type

-## Future Enhancements
-- Plugin system for even more modular development
-- Asset management system for efficient resource loading
-- Enhanced visual effects and animations
-- Mobile device support
-- User accounts and progression tracking